athityakumar/auv-website/README.md

 Repository for AUV's Website.

-Have a look at Bootstrap before contributing.
+Have a look at Materialise front-end framework (materialisecss.com) before contributing.